xufangzhi/xufangzhi.github.io/_pages/about.md

 [**Code**](https://github.com/xufangzhi/)

-- This paper provides a systematic, comprehensive and fine-level evaluation of logical reasoning capability from deductive, inductive and abductive views.
+- We are the first to rethink the logical reasoning task by unifying the inputs into atoms and reasoning paths.

-- We propose a new dataset named NeuLR.
-It contains 3K samples with neutral content, covering deductive, inductive and abductive reasoning manners.
+- We propose an atom extension strategy with equivalent logical formulas to generate diverse new samples.
+Also, we introduce a stack of transformer-style blocks.
+Specifically, a path-attention module with high-order relation modeling is proposed to joint update information within and across atoms.

 </div>
 </div>